 Advocating for policy changes, the activist group highlighted the lack of support for these victims by combining secondary data, their observations in the entertainment district, and voices of the Filipina migrant domestic violence victims.
 What drove the activism was not merely data literacy but also the activists’ deep understanding of particularities such as rules and systems governing the entertainment district around bodies of migrant women.

 Critical synthesis of embodiment and emplacement allowed us to examine how the mobilization of mathematical literacy became consequential (Hall & Jurow, 2015; Jurow et al., 2016) in two interrelated aspects: 1) embodiment, the process through which the historically hidden bodies of migrant women came to be visible and assembled and 2) emplacement, the transformation of a locally significant place toward gathering disparate bodies.
-We walked around the entertainment district to observe such social consequences designed by the activist group.
+We walked together around the entertainment district to observe such social consequences designed by the activist group (for methodology and pedagogy of walking, Marin & Bang, 2018).
 Our conceptualization of the critical intertwinement of embodiment and emplacement directed our attention to social consequences to a particular place, a public park within the entertainment district.
 As migrant women repeatedly visited and gathered around the park, the place came to gather the previously hidden bodies but also the diverse bodies of people who came together.

 Whose voices and bodies are included and excluded in the discipline are very much political.
 Unless we include the historically hidden bodies and silenced voices, the discipline will continue to discipline those who are forced to stay in the margins (Takeuchi, Sengupta, Shanahan, Adams, & Hachem, 2020).
 Our paper shows the power of migrant women of color leadership in social movements and mobilization of mathematical literacy toward policy change.
 Inclusion of the voices deviated from the norms in interlocking ways can make the discipline of mathematics more socially just and decolonial.